msalvatti/DocFlow/auth-service/README.md

 ## Overview

-The Frontend was developed with React 18 and the Material-Dashboard which uses Bootstrap was used as a theme.
-With a friendly and beautiful interface, it is possible to manage certificate requests with private routes protected by a password.
+The Auth service was created to manage user authentication and provide a JWT access token, where the other microservices and frontend use the token to manage each user's permissions.

 ## Features

-- ReactJS was used to develop the Frontend.
+- NodeJS with ExpressJS was used to develop the microservice.
-- Bootstrap with Material-Dashboard was used with theme.
 - JWT token used to control user access, ensuring system security.
+- Prisma ORM was used to integrate with mongodb database.
+- Seeders are used to include users in the database.

 ## Project Setup